jostmey/msm/breast-cancer/README.md

 python3 train_val.py --seed 1 --holdouts HIP14055 --num_fits 16384 --output bin/31
 python3 train_val.py --seed 1 --holdouts HIP14221 --num_fits 16384 --output bin/32
 ```
-The first flag `--seed` determines the seed value used to generate the initial guess for the weight values.
-The second flag `--holdouts` determines the sample to holdout.
-The third flag --num_fits determines how many times to try and find the global best fit to the training data and has been reduced to allow the larger samples to fit into GPU memory.
-The fourth flag --output is the prefix for the filenames saved during the fitting procedure.
-An additional flag that can be used is --device for selecting `gpu` or `cpu`.
+The first flag --seed sets the seed value for generating the initial guess of the weight values.
+The second flag --holdouts specifies the sample to be held out.
+The third flag --num_fits determines the number of attempts to find the global best fit for the training data, and has been reduced to accommodate larger samples within GPU memory constraints.
+The fourth flag --output designates the prefix for filenames saved during the fitting procedure.
+An optional flag, --device, can be utilized to select either gpu or cpu for processing.

-## Model Customization
+## How does this differ from the other examples in this repository?
-This dataset combines individuals from two studies.
-The first study contains healthy individuals.
-The second study contains individuals with breast cancer.
-Healthy individuals were selected to be age and sex matched.
+This dataset comprises individuals from two distinct studies.
+The first study focuses on healthy individuals, while the second study involves participants with breast cancer.
+The healthy individuals were chosen to ensure age and sex matching with the breast cancer patients.

 ## Evaluation
-After running each above command and completing the patient-holdout cross-validation, the results can be summarized using the following command.
+Upon executing each of the aforementioned commands and completing the patient-holdout cross-validation, you can consolidate the results using the command provided below.
 ```
 python3 report.py > report.csv
 ```